 If your organisation works with dangerous goods, the compliance of your operations is vital to the safety of your staff, property, the environment and the wider community.
 There are 9 classes of dangerous goods as outlined in the Australian Dangerous Goods Code.
 Dangerous goods are classed according to their physical and chemical properties — and the risks that they present.
-Classes range from Class 1 Explosives to Class 9 Miscellaneous Dangerous Substances and Articles.
+Classes range from DG Class 1 Explosives to Class 9 Miscellaneous Dangerous Substances and Articles.

 The Australian Dangerous Goods Code states that: